 We all hear about stress and its inevitability, yet succumb to the displeasure when it strikes us.
 While resilience may help to withstand the pain to some extent, PTG allows us to grasp the knowledge of using the pain to change our lives for the better.

 In the following sections, we will delve a little deeper than what we have known so far about trauma and coping.
-With evidence-backed examples, practical tools and techniques, this article will help in understanding the essentials of PTG and how to apply the same in our lives.
+With evidence-backed examples, this article will help in understanding the essentials of PTG and how to apply the same in our lives.
+For more practical PTG tools, worksheets, and techniques, please visit this article.

 This article contains: